marianacarmoduarte/marianacarmoduarte.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Comparative Politics
+  - European Politics
   - Public Opinion
   - Party Competition
-  - EU Politicisation
-  - Migration
   - Survey Analysis
+  - Experimental Designs

 # Education to show in About widget
 education: